Changes to Medicaid

 Key changes include

-- Many adults will participate in “community engagement,” such as working or job training.
-Some individuals may be excused due to age or health.
+• Many adults will participate in "community engagement," such as working or job training.
+Some individuals may be excused (or “excluded”) due to age, health, or other statuses.

 Keep Contact Information Current

 To keep coverage active, Medicaid members should carefully read all mail and keep their contact information up to date.
 Responding quickly to any requests helps ensure benefits continue.
-The Department of Public Health and Human Services are always available to provide support.
+The Montana Department of Public Health and Human Services (DPHHS) is always available to provide support.

 Eligibility Requirements